 |

-2. Why you should never use your personal bank account for your company business activities
+2. Why you should not use your personal bank account for your company business activities

 Using a personal bank account for business rarely causes problems at first.
 It’s convenient and easy to access, especially since most founders already have a personal account.
 That’s why many founders continue using it in the early stages of business.

 It works.
 Until it doesn’t.
-AndpProblems show up later:
+And problems show up later:

 - When banks review unusual transaction patterns;